 soak in a warm bath or put a hot water bottle on her abdomen, which may help her relax

-If you notice that your daughter’s periods are causing her great discomfort or interfering with her life, talk to her doctor to make sure nothing else is causing the problem and to see if anything can help.
+If you notice that your daughter’s periods are causing her great discomfort or interfering with her life.

 But the most important way you can help your daughter feel more at ease about her period is to talk to her and explain that most annoying or uncomfortable conditions that accompany menstruation are normal and may improve over time.
 And be understanding when she’s cranky and unhappy.